edgedb/edgedb/docs/reference/protocol/index.rst

 In this mode the server expects the client to send one of the following
 messages:

-:ref:`ref_protocol_msg_prepare`
+:ref:`ref_protocol_msg_parse`
-    Instructs the server to process and prepare the provided command for execution.
-The server responds with a
+    Instructs the server to parse the provided command text for execution.
-    :ref:`ref_protocol_msg_prepare_complete` message containing the
-    unique identifier of the statement
+    The server responds with a :ref:`ref_protocol_msg_parse_complete` message containing the unique identifier of the statement :ref:`type descriptor
-    :ref:`type descriptor <ref_proto_typedesc>`.
-The client may then send a :ref:`ref_protocol_msg_describe_statement` if it requires the type descriptor data.
+    <ref_proto_typedesc>`, as well as the type descriptor data.

-:ref:`ref_protocol_msg_describe_statement`
-    Asks the server to return the type descriptor data for a prepared statement.
-This message is only valid following the receipt of :ref:`ref_protocol_msg_prepare_complete`.
-The server responds with
-    a :ref:`ref_protocol_msg_command_data_description` message.

 :ref:`ref_protocol_msg_execute`
-    Execute a previously prepared command.
-The server responds with zero or more :ref:`ref_protocol_msg_data` messages, followed by a :ref:`ref_protocol_msg_command_complete`.

-:ref:`ref_protocol_msg_optimistic_execute`
-    Execute the provided command text directly, assuming prior knowledge of the :ref:`type descriptor <ref_proto_typedesc>` data.
-This allows the client to perform the prepare/execute operation in a single step.
+    Execute the provided command text, assuming prior knowledge of the :ref:`type descriptor <ref_proto_typedesc>` data.
+This is often used upon the same command text right after a :ref:`ref_protocol_msg_parse` message, or a single-step execute with cached type descriptor data.

-    Client sends type descritor ids in this query.
-If type descriptors match server's knowledge, the server responds with zero or more :ref:`ref_protocol_msg_data` messages, followed by a
+    Client sends type descriptor ids in this query.
+If type descriptors match server's knowledge, the server executes the command text directly, and responds with zero or more :ref:`ref_protocol_msg_data` messages, followed by a :ref:`ref_protocol_msg_command_complete` message.
-    :ref:`ref_protocol_msg_command_complete`.

-    If type descriptors mismatch, server sends
+    If type descriptors mismatch, the server re-parses the command text, and sends :ref:`ref_protocol_msg_command_data_description`.
+The client is
-    :ref:`ref_protocol_msg_command_data_description`.
-And this statement
-    becomes currently prepared statement.
-The client is expected to adjust the request data and send :ref:`ref_protocol_msg_execute`.
+    expected to adjust the request data and send :ref:`ref_protocol_msg_execute` again.

 Implicit Transactions